Hassanahmed1166/ref-to-bibtex/README.md

 ## What Is This?

-**ref→bib** is a browser-based **academic reference verifier, source authenticator, and BibTeX converter** — built for researchers, students, and academics who need to:
+**AuthentiCite** is a browser-based **academic reference verifier, source authenticator, and BibTeX converter** — built for researchers, students, and academics who need to:

 - **Verify that cited sources actually exist** before submitting a paper
 - **Detect AI-hallucinated or fabricated references** in manuscripts